Fuzzy Matching in PHP and Excel

-created an Excel VBA function to match the names by combining exact search by full or first/last name and then using character count comparisons and Levenshtein distance to match misspelled names.
+This summer as part of a tutoring program in South Africa we needed to link manually entered names and test scores with our master spreadsheet.
+I created an Excel VBA function to match the names by combining exact search by full or first/last name and then using character count comparisons and Levenshtein distance to match misspelled names.

 The trip itself was amazing - our team of US college students got to partner with the The Mamelodi Initiative to tutor 8th-10th graders and in our free time we hung out with our African friends, discussed how the message of Jesus relates to serving others and had some awesome adventures!